-A company's average three-year burn rate is also considered when evaluating the costs of equity plans.
+Social Advisory Services will also consider the average three-year burn rate of companies in evaluating the costs of equity plans.
 Annual burn-rate levels are becoming increasingly important to institutional investors.
 Burn-rate, also known as run rate, is another measure of dilution that shows how rapidly the company is depleting its shares reserved for equity compensation plans.
 It also captures the annual cost of granting equity to employees in terms of shares.
 The burn rate policy shall apply when there is an equity plan on the ballot.

-• Generally vote AGAINST equity plans for companies whose average three-year burn rates exceeds the greater of: (1) the mean ( $\mu$ ) plus one standard deviation ( $\sigma$ ) of the company's GICS group segmented by Russell 3000 index and non-

-Russell 3000 index; and (2) two percent of weighted common shares outstanding.
-In addition, year-over-year burn-rate cap changes will be limited to a maximum of two (2) percentage points (plus or minus) the prior year's burn-rate cap.

-• If a company fails to fulfill a burn rate commitment, vote AGAINST or WITHHOLD from the compensation committee.
+- Generally vote AGAINST equity plans for companies whose average three-year burn rates exceeds the greater of: (1) the mean (μ) plus one standard deviation (σ) of the company's GICS group segmented by Russell 3000 index and non-Russell 3000 index; and (2) two percent of weighted common shares outstanding.
+In addition, year-over-year burn-rate cap changes will be limited to a maximum of two (2) percentage points (plus or minus) the prior year's burn-rate cap. - If a company fails to fulfill a burn rate commitment, vote AGAINST or WITHHOLD from the compensation committee.